Activities

 • Discover where our grain goes to and what food it becomes

 Price: FREE but please pre-book your place, to help us plan for appropriate numbers.
-Bookings will open in early April.

 The guided farm walk